Traficom/lem-ui/README.md

 ## Version control

-[GitHub](https://github.com/Traficom/lem-ui) is used as the primary tool for version control and `master` branch is the main development line.
+[GitHub](https://github.com/Traficom/lem-ui) is used as the primary tool for version control and `main` branch is the main development line.
-All changes should be made in dedicated feature/bugfix branches, followed by a and a peer-review.
+All changes should be made in dedicated feature/bugfix branches, followed by a peer-review.
-Then, after all checks have passed, the branch may be merged in `master`.
+Then, after all checks have passed, the branch may be merged in `main`.

 ## Continuous integration